-- 7.1 There are no specific risks identified as part of this proposal, beyond the potential for the decision to renew the order being challenged.
-However, these risks have been mitigated and recommendations are considered robust as the consultation response provided a strong indication of resident views, while the implementation of a PSPO for this issue is deemed to be legal, appropriate and proportionate. - 7.2 If the PSPO is not renewed, the council will have no powers to control dogs, and will impact prevention of dog fouling, dogs on leads in sensitive areas, and may affect the Blue Flag Award on Hayling Beach.
+7.1 There are no specific risks identified as part of this proposal, beyond the potential for the decision to renew the order being challenged.
+However, these risks have been mitigated and the recommendations are considered robust as the consultation response provided a strong indication of resident views, while the implementation of a PSPO for this issue is deemed to be legal, appropriate and proportionate.

+7.2 If the PSPO is not renewed, the council will have no powers to control the nuisance created by feral pigeons in Waterlooville Town Centre and will impact on local residents and businesses.